 The Aries Gold Dreadnought is a great bang-for-buck.
 It has terrific specifications for the price, and a design that – while not original – looks good on the wrist.
 It’s definitely better value than the new Seiko 5 watches, and holds its own even against the higher-priced Seiko Samurai.
 It also reminds me of my (much more expensive) Tudor Black Bay Dark, and I can see how the blacked-out Dreadnought can be a solid affordable alternative to that.
 If you’re looking for an inexpensive dive watch, particularly one that is reminiscent of the Samurai and the Black Bay, then you ought to check the Dreadnought out.

-For those interested in the Dreadnought, you can use the promo code “WAHSOSHIOK” to enjoy a crazy 50% off all Aries Gold watches online!
-After the discount, the Dreadnought can be had for just US$164.50/ S$224.50, which is an absolute steal.
-If you’re not a fan of the all-black aesthetic, the Dreadnought also comes in a stunning gradient blue iteration.
+For those interested in the Dreadnought, you can use the promo code “WAHSOSHIOK” to enjoy a crazy 20% off all Aries Gold watches online!
+After the discount, the Dreadnought can be had for just $309, which is an absolute steal.

 Model: G 9029 BKRG-BKRG